Relaxations for binary polynomial optimization via signed certificates: BNP and BPO for NDS polynomials.

-We compare the signed reformulation with the last level Lasserre relaxation.
-The set $\sos^{n}(n)$ has an SDP representation of size $\bO(2^n)$, which does not depend on the sparsity.
-The size $\bO(n\Gamma(\myvs^2))$ of the LP representing $\nm(\myvs,\cL)$ has an upper bound $\bO(2^n)$ (see \Cref{prop.filter}), but the size can be made small depending on the sparsity and signed support patterns.
-The worst-case size of the signed reformulation is comparable to that of the Lasserre hierarchy.
-The signed reformulation will be the last level relaxation in our hierarchies of relaxations (see later).
+We compare the signed reformulation with the last level of Lasserre relaxations.
+The set $\sos^{n}(n)$ has an SDP representation of size $\bO(2^n)$, which does not depend on sparsity.
+By \Cref{thm.extend}, the LP representing $\nm(\myvs)$ has size $\bO(d_{{\snn}}m_{{\snn}}\Gamma(\myvs^{\spn})+md)$.
+Since $\Gamma(\myvs^{\spn})\le 2^n$ by \Cref{prop.filter}, this size is bounded by $\bO(d_{{\snn}}m_{{\snn}}2^n+md)$.
+Thus, up to polynomial factors, the worst-case size of the signed reformulation is comparable to that of the Lasserre hierarchy, while it can be much smaller depending on sparsity and signed support patterns.
+The signed reformulation will be the last level of relaxation in our hierarchies of relaxations, see \Cref{sec.refined} below.